RoboMaster-Club/Team-Regulation-and-Code/README.md

 # Team-Regulation-and-Code

-Contain regulation for team members to follow
+This repository contains regulation for team members to follow